 Academic and industry experts take you on an intensive three-day tour of the exciting new world of hydrogen.
 You will learn all about how hydrogen can be produced, transported, stored and used in various applications such as heating and transport.

 The pros, cons and risks of hydrogen will be discussed, taking into account the latest developments in technology, industry and policy, and the critical decisions that need to be taken to realise hydrogen’s potential.

 This course will be put you fully up to speed in a field that will offer many opportunities for decades to come.

-This three-day course is meant for professionals in and outside the energy sector who need to get an in-depth overview of the entire hydrogen value chain and want to learn more about the possibilities hydrogen has to offer.
+This course is meant for professionals in and outside the energy sector who need to get an in-depth overview of the entire hydrogen value chain and want to learn more about the possibilities hydrogen has to offer.

 Dr. Theo Fens is an independent consultant, associated partner at Deloitte Consultancy and associate partner at the Global Gas Netherlands Initiative.
 Since 2002 he has been senior research fellow at Technical University of Delft, Faculty Technology, Policy and Management.
 He specialises in strategic consultancy in the energy and utilities sector.